openstack/openstack-manuals/doc/admin-guide-cloud/source/shared_file_systems_troubleshoot.rst

 #.
 Make sure, that share services are running in debug mode.
 If the debug mode
    is not set, you will not get any tips from logs how to fix your issue.

 #.
 Find what share service holds a specified share.
-Do to that, run command
+To do that, run command
    :command:`manila show <share_id_or_name>` and find a share host in the output.
 Host uniquely identifies what share service holds the broken share.